 Hence, the level of consumer prices depends on unit labor costs (ulc), the price of imports (pi) and the degree of coordination of wage bargaining (CO).
-We will now turn to the econometric specification.
+Equation (7) may serve as a starting point for an econometric specification.
+However, when estimation the relationship between the variables one must take into account the typical dynamic properties of macro data.
+Therefore, (7) will serve as the long run relationship between the variables when we specify the dynamic price equation in next section.